MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 DSC Resources define how to manage state for a particular system or application component.
 Resources describe a schema for the manageable settings of the component.
-Every resource can be used to with the **Get** and **Test** operations to retrieve the current state of a resource instance and validate whether it's in the desired state.
+Every resource can be used with the **Get** and **Test** operations to retrieve the current state of a resource instance and validate whether it's in the desired state.
 Most resources also support enforcing the desired state with the **Set** operation.

 Example scenarios include how to update the contents of a file, how to run a utility that changes the state of a machine, or how to configure settings of an application.